gtk-rs/gtk-rs.github.io/index.md

 ## Available crates

 The following table contains the most popular crates of **gtk-rs**.
-More information on all existing crates is available under the corresponding *Project* links.
+More information on all existing crates is available under the corresponding links in the **Project** column in the table below.

 <!--
 {% include crates.html %}